semgrep/semgrep-docs/docs/ignoring-findings.md

 # Ignoring findings via inline comments

 Semgrep allows for ignoring findings in code by specifying a `nosemgrep` comment on the first line of a finding.
 Comments take the form of `nosemgrep` or `nosemgrep: <rule-id>`.
 This functionality works across languages.
+Previously this was implemented with the comment `nosem`, and lines with these comments will continue to be ignored.

 A stand-alone `nosemgrep` comment ignores all Semgrep findings for the line on which it appears.
 A `nosemgrep` comment specifying a specific rule ID only ignores the specified rule.
 Multiple rules can be ignored using a comma-delimited list.